 Are you planning a trip to the Land of the Rising Sun and you want to make sure you’re not going to miss anything?
 Here’s our list of the best souvenirs from Japan that are fun, traditional and affordable.
 With useful tips on how to carry them back with you on a flight, and who you might buy them for.
 After all you can’t return home without buying some delicious matcha tea, a few kokeshi dolls or a pair of cool chopsticks, right?

 Gotochi is a word used in Japan not only to describe local specialties and regional flavors, but also things like special goods only sold in specific prefectures.
 I’m thinking of Hello Kitty Gotochi Series charms, special postcards, or Pokemon game cards, for example.
 Gotochi goods are the kind of things you can only buy in Japan… and not even in every prefecture!

 Some of the cutest ones we bought (but we’re nerds so…!) were Sailor Moon special edition items at Universal Studios Japan because they were having a Summer event at the park.
+During our trip to Miyajima island we found beautiful mini-armor sets of the legendaryJapanese samurai.
 Keep your eyes open and you’ll find a lot of interesting treasures!

 Another great souvenir from Japan that will make your tea lover friends is Japanese green tea.
 You might have drank it already, cold or hot (according to seasons) at the restaurant, for in Japan it is served free of charge together with your meal.
 Green tea from Japan is easy to carry, not so expensive and yet delicious, because it’s sweeter than other varieties.
 We have found dozens of green tea boxes in every shop: if you want it to be even cheaper, you can buy yours at a supermarket or at a convenience store in Japan.